conventional-changelog/commitlint/@commitlint/config-nx-scopes/readme.md

 ## Filtering projects

 You can filter projects by providing a filter function as the second parameter to `getProjects()`.
-The function will be called with an object containing each projects' `name`, `type`, and `tags`.
+The function will be called with an object containing each projects' `name`, `projectType`, and `tags`.
 Simply return a boolean to indicate whether the project should be included or not.

 As an example, the following code demonstrates how to select only applications that are not end-to-end tests.